 Localization Makes Content Smarter for Global Brands

 So you want to conquer the global market?
-If you’re company has a global reach and you’ve been tasked with increasing brand exposure in worldwide markets, you’ll need more than buzzwords.
+If your company has a global reach and you’ve been tasked with increasing brand exposure in worldwide markets, you’ll need more than buzzwords.
 Appealing to multiple markets and cultures is a specialty.
 It’s worlds away from merely translating your marketing content from one language to another.

 Enter localization and transcreation, the way you can make your content fit and succeed, in different global markets.
 Sounds simple, right?
 Well, not quite.
 This goes way beyond translating.
 It means taking into account cultural nuance, laws, regulations specific to airing in certain markets, and cultural sensitivities.
 It means looking at thing like clothing choices, use of cigarettes and alcohol, gambling, violence, gender roles and much more.